Do you really know what a CDP is?Published: Friday, 4 May 2018 by Matthew Tod, Head of Analytics

 Real-time: Real-time is used through out the report, and I couldn’t agree more.
 Signals of buying intent happen in truly real-time, not in batches or micro-batches, so why wouldn’t you react to these signals in real-time.
 Real-time definition?
 Less the 500 milliseconds is the answer!

-Segmentation: This capability is a core feature of a CDP, the ability to create groups that exhibit similar behaviour, is one area I thought the Gartner team could have gone further.
+Segmentation: This capability is a core feature of a CDP, the ability to create groups that exhibit similar behavior, is one area I thought the Gartner team could have gone further.
 In truth we are all aiming at 1-to-1 marketing; we have individual data, so why fall back to segments?
-Most personalisation is based on segments, I get it, but that is not the most effective use of personal data; I’ve seen the evidence and 1-to-1 is so much better.
+Most personalization is based on segments, I get it, but that is not the most effective use of personal data; I’ve seen the evidence and 1-to-1 is so much better.
 CDPs enable true 1-to-1 and we should use them to finally deliver it, after all wasn’t that the promise of the internet?

 Overall, I would strongly recommend this report to those who are trying to understand the CDP space and commend the Gartner team of Lizzy Foo Kune and James Meyers on a great job.